Elleined/api-discovery-server/README.md

 registers your microservices intances by the time you start it.

 # How to setup discovery service
-- Luckily for you this repo is already a discovery service you will just start this and voila!! that's it you have discovery service
+- Luckily for you this repo is already a discovery service you will just start this and voila!! that's it you have discovery service.

+# What is Load Balancer
+- Suppose you have 100 instances of your microservice are running and you want every request is distributed in different instances to reduce the load in one instance this is where load balancer will take action it will balance all the load in different servers to handle all the request.
+Sometimes it will direct the request in instances no.1 or sometimes in instance no.2 it will check what instance is available to handle the request.

+# Relation of Load Balancer and Discovery Service
+- Lets say you have 100 intances of your microservice is running and registered in your discovery service.
+Load Balancer will first check in discovery service registry which instances are down or up and it will balance the load in different instances.

 # Register your microservice in discovery service
 - Run this repository